kizu/kizu.ru/src/posts/2023-12-07-shrinkwrap-problem/index.en.md

 The initial demos in this article did already look like them, but to re-iterate in a more obvious way: bubbles in various message apps can sometimes have this style.
 I remember doing a custom CSS theme for Adium, and stumbling upon the shrinkwrap issue, where I wanted the messages to be short and wrap the content.
 Now I know how to do it!
 Or — will know what to do in the future when anchor positioning will be available everywhere.
 But not in the past.

 {{<Partial class="require-anchor-name" src="examples/example-bubbles.html" screenshot="true" video="true" style="overflow: hidden; resize: horizontal; min-width: 10em;">}}
   There are several text bubbles in this example, some are aligned to the left, and some — to the right.
-Text inside of them can wrap, but the bubbles won’t wrap around them neatly without the shrinkwrap fix.
+Text inside of them can wrap, but the bubbles won’t wrap around them neatly <label class="Link Link_pseudo" for="example-bubbles-checkbox">without the shrinkwrap fix</label>.
 {{</Partial>}}

 ### Legends and Headings